testflows/TestFlows-WebSite/source/handbook/index.md

     Scenario(run="my_scenario")
 ```

-If you want to specify to repeat only one test it is more convenient to use [Repeat]
+If you want to specify that only one test should repeat, it is more convenient to use [Repeat]
 decorator instead.

 ## Repeat

 The [Repeat] decorator is used to specify a repetition for a single test that has
 a [Test Type] or higher.
 Repeating test [Step]s is not allowed.
 The [Repeat] decorator is
-usually applied the test to which the decorator is attached as by default, the `pattern` is empty
+usually applied to the test to which the decorator is attached as, by default, the `pattern` is empty
-and means it applies to the current test and the `until` is set to `complete`
+and means it applies to the current test, and the `until` is set to `complete`
 which means that the test will be repeated the specified number of times.

-> **{% attention %}** If you need to specify repeat for more than one test
+> **{% attention %}** If you need to specify repeat for more than one test,
 > use [Repeats] decorator instead.

-> **{% attention %}** [Repeat] decorator cannot be applied more than one time
+> **{% attention %}** [Repeat] decorator cannot be applied more than once
 > to the same test.

 For example,